IIIF/api/source/api/content-state/0.3/index.md

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}

-* A link from a search result opens a IIIF viewer and focuses on the relevant part of the object, such as a particular line of text.
+* A user follows a link from a search result, which opens a IIIF viewer.
+The viewer focuses on the relevant part of the object, such as a particular line of text that contains the searched-for term.
 * A user opens several IIIF Manifests to compare paintings, then wishes to share this set of views with a colleague.

 These are examples of sharing a resource, or a particular view of a resource.
 Other examples include bookmarks, citations, playlists and deep linking into digital objects.